It's 2010, and another World Cup is just around the corner kick.

 Therefore its annoying to hear the talk about protesting Iran's presence at the World Cup.
 Especially when it's spearheaded by supporters of a peculiar government that calls itself "the Jewish State" yet avoids The Ten Commandments at every opportunity.
 Quite sketchy, no?

-'Iran' we'll see on the field has a lot more to do with actual Iranian people than the 'Iran' we read about virtually all of the time.
-Time to start taking notes, 'America'.
+This 'Iran' we'll see on the field has a lot more to do with actual Iranian people than the